G-Node/python-odml/doc/tutorial.rst

-How you can access the different odML objects and their attributes once you loaded an odML file and how you can make use of the attributes is described in more detail in the following chapters for each odML object type (document, section, property, value).
+How you can access the different odML objects and their attributes once you loaded an odML file and how you can make use of the attributes is described in more detail in the following chapters for each odML object type (Document, Section, Property).
 Please note that some attributes are obligatory, some are recommended and others are optional.
 The optional attributes are important for the advanced odML possibilities and can for now be ignored by odML beginners.
 You can find an example of their usage in later chapters.